bensonrodney/webalbum/README.md

 ```
 # install docker
 sudo apt-get install docker.io

 # add your user to the 'docker' group
 sudo usermod -aG docker $USER

 # you should log out and back in at this point for the group membership changes to take effect
 ./build.sh

+# create a new config file for you Google Maps API key
 cp ./config/webalbum.conf.example ./config/webalbum.conf
 # you should now edit the new file ./config/webalbum.conf to contain your
 # Google Maps API key (you'll have to google how to obtain one as the instructions
 # change over time)

+# start up a new container
 ./run.sh -p TCP_PORT -s PHOTO_SOURCE_DIRECTORY -d DATA_DIR
 ```
 where: